Consumers ramped up their non-mortgage borrowing at the fastest rate in over 11 years in the run-up to Christmas, Bank of England figures show.

 He said that on one hand, the likely tougher economic conditions for consumers in the coming months may make people more cautious about borrowing.

 But he continued: "On the other hand, likely deteriorating fundamentals for consumers over the coming months may increase the need for some people to borrow."

 Lending to non-financial businesses decreased by £767 million in November, the Bank's figures also showed.
 This compared with an average monthly increase of £1.7 billion over the previous six months.

 Mr Archer said: "The drop in bank lending to businesses in November fuels concern that businesses will become increasingly cautious in their behaviour, especially investment, over the coming months due to heightened uncertainty as the UK's Brexit process gets under way."

-Jonathan Harris, director of mortgage broker Anderson Harris, said: "While confidence is a little uncertain given potential economic headwinds such as the forthcoming Brexit negotiations, cheap mortgage rates are proving attractive and those who have to get on with the job of moving are continuing to do so.
+Commenting on the upturn in mortgage approvals, Jonathan Harris, director of mortgage broker Anderson Harris, said: "While confidence is a little uncertain given potential economic headwinds such as the forthcoming Brexit negotiations, cheap mortgage rates are proving attractive and those who have to get on with the job of moving are continuing to do so.